hmadej/RSA-encrypt/README.md

 In cryptools in RSA demonstration to decrypt you have to go to "Alphabet and number system options" and change the method of coding to "Number system" from b-adic.

-This system is for educational purposes only, not intended for any other use.
+This script is for educational purposes only, not intended for any other use.